 We were an unlikely culinary duo.
 She was a smart, sexy Elizabeth Taylor look-alike who flirted her way into the inner circle of the great French chefs to become an accomplished cook on her own.
 I was a small town girl with limited exposure to haute cuisine.
 But dessert was my passion and pastry was my forte.

-Adrienne now has a form of dementia called Pick’s disease (aka Primary Progressive Aphasia) which affects her ability to speak or execute complex tasks.
+Adrienne now has a form of Frontotemporal Degeneration dementia called Primary Progressive Aphasia which affects her ability to speak or execute complex tasks.
 She can no longer cook a meal.
 But she still enjoys eating and never hesitates to offer criticism or praise with a wink or a frown.
 A portion of the profits from the sale of my book ‘Cooking with Adrienne, A Story of Friendship and Food’, will be donated to finding a cure.
 Find out more here.